-A five-time winner of the Open Championship, Braid designed a further four of Perthshire’s impressive courses including Alyth, Rosemount at Blairgowrie, Ferntower at Crieff, and Taymouth Castle at Kenmore (which is currently closed for major redevelopment work), all of which embrace the natural contours of the landscape.
+A five-time winner of the Open Championship, James Braid designed a further four of Perthshire’s impressive courses, all of which embrace the natural contours of the landscape.
+These include the Rosemount at Blairgowrie - host venue of The 2014 Junior Ryder Cup - Alyth, Ferntower at Crieff, and Taymouth Castle at Kenmore (which is currently closed for major redevelopment work).

 Be sure to seek out some of the region’s lesser-known gems such as St Fillans golf course on Loch Earn, a favourite of Open and Masters Champion Sandy Lyle, and Killin Golf Club, the 9th hole of which has been described as one of the most breathtaking in Scotland.
-You may enjoy the King James VI course, a relaxing 18-hole tree-lined course in the middle of the River Tay only accessible via a walkway on the railway bridge.
+The courses of Comrie and Muthill are also fantastic choices for those seeking a gentle round of golf over nine holes.

 And don't miss the picturesque course at Pitlochry which is set in the gateway of the Highlands.
 The 5,700-yard course, with views down the Tummel Valley, features undulating greens which will test every element of your game